kubecost/docs/long-term-storage.md

 Also note that the sidecar should identify with the unique `cluster_id` provided in your values.yaml in the previous step.
 Default value is `cluster-one`.

-The retention period for when data is moved into the object storage is currently *2h* - This configuration is based on Thanos suggested values.
+The default retention period for when data is moved into the object storage is currently *2h* - This configuration is based on Thanos suggested values.
 So it will be at least 2 hours before data is stored in the provided bucket.

 Instead of waiting *2h* to ensure that thanos was configured correctly, the default log level for the thanos workloads is `debug` (it's very light logging even on debug).
 You can get logs for the `thanos-sidecar`, which is part of the `prometheus-server` container, and `thanos-store`.
 The logs should give you a clear indication whether or not there was a problem consuming the secret and what the issue is.